VincNT21/project_kallaxy/server/documentation/endpoints.md

     201 Created

 -> *Response body* :
-> Returning the created medium
 > See resource [Medium](resources.md#media-resource)

 ### 3.2.
 GET /api/media?title=*xxx* -- Get a medium's info by its title
 -> *Description* :
 >Get info for a medium whose title is given in request query parameters
+>Respond with the found medium

 -> *Request headers* :
 >A valid Bearer access token in "Authorization" header